 His word once sent out will be sure to accomplish that which it has been sent to.
-This all happens under his watchful eye.
+This all happens under his good watchful eye as we continue praying.
 It shall not return void.
-Not that he would ever forget, seeing as he is watchful of his word, but we call on him to accomplish that which he has promised to.
-For him to not accomplish his promise would make him a liar.
-We know that this is not who he is.
+Not that he could ever forget, seeing as he is watchful of his word, but we call on him to accomplish that which he has promised to.
+For him to not accomplish his promise could make him a liar.
+We can always know that this is not who he is.

 Nor a son of man, that He should repent.